WHAT ARE KILLIES

 - Valenciidae, oviparous, monotypic, from Europe;

-These 14 families are also accepted in active international databases on all fishes to ensure coherence and universality, even if the major move from 7 to 14 families is very recent (2018) and is more reflecting the splitting trends in present systematics than a parsimonious analysis (a solid publication by Piller et al. in 2022 even goes to 16 families).
+These 14 families are also accepted in active international databases on all fishes to ensure coherence and universality, even if the major move from 7 to 14 families is very recent (2018) and is more reflecting the splitting trends in present systematics than a parsimonious analysis (a solid publication by Piller et al. in 2022 even goes to 16 families, likewise another solid and global phylogeny by Morales et al., 2024).
 The contents of lower levels depend more on authors : a consensus and conservative view is selected herein, fully in line with ICZN recommendations.
 Future general trend is probably moving to even more divisions at all family-group names levels, even if the pyramid may balance back to fewer families and consequently more lower levels in an un-foreseeable future (notably the first, but preliminary, analysis, by Teimori & Motamedi, in 2019, based on full mitogenome, discloses that family Aphaniidae is probably ambiguous and recent results tend to amalgamate Valenciidae into Aphaniidae).

 Unlike other fish such as Characoids or Percomorphs which inhabit fresh water and yet show great morphological range, the egg-laying and live-bearing Cyprinodonts (gonopodium apart!) form a remarkably homogeneous entity; alongside this morphological homogeneity has been demonstrated an extreme heterogeneity in genotype and in male color pattern, which can be translated into genera comprising fifty or more species.
 In addition, here and there, an atypical species, often dwarf, often relict, differs from the homogeneous norm and is given its own genus name (or subgenus, depending on the author).
 There are at least 32 monotypical genera or subgenera today out of a total of over 105 genera or subgenera deemed valid.
 These important genera are today very difficult to place in the suprageneric phylogeny of Cyprinodonts.